 Transform Them into a Game by Going Digital

 Save your time by purchasing a context clues task card set that comes with digital options.
 These can be in the form of Boom Cards or Google Slides and really make answering task cards feel like a game.
 Your students will have so much fun they’ll beg you to “play.”

 Another incredible benefit of going digital is the option to include audio support that provides oral admin.
 No more running around the room like a chicken with its head cut off trying to provide accommodations!

 3. Add Seasonal Context Clues Activities and Games to Your Stations

 Everything is more fun when it’s turned into a game.
 Seriously, what kid doesn’t jump at the chance to play a game during class?
 Games are great for targeting specific concepts such as homophones, prefixes & suffixes, etc. You can also use them to spiral context clues practice throughout the entire year!
 The kids really love when the context clues station games are changed up for seasons and holidays.
 It just adds a little festive feeling to stations.

-Frequent independent reading of rich and varied texts is a HUGE component in an effective vocabulary program.
+Frequent independent reading of rich and varied texts is a HUGE component of an effective vocabulary program.
 This is where it all comes together, really.
 Students use the context clues strategies you taught them as they encounter new words in their own reading lives.
 We can promote an appreciation for these new words by helping the students create personal collections of their favorite new words.
-Donovan’s Word Jar by Monalisa DeGross is a great mentor text to help you get the conversation about the power of words started with your students.
+Donovan’s Word Jar by Monalisa DeGross is a great mentor text to help you start a conversation about the power of words with your students.